 The success of the first event, and the enthusiasm of its alumni that others should benefit from the experience, led to the establishment of a Secretariat to enable the continuation of CSC.
 Since then, ten Commonwealth-wide conferences have been held in the UK, India, Australia, Malaysia, Canada and New Zealand.
 The Conferences have continued to run approximately every six years, hosted by a different Commonwealth country, most recently India and Malaysia in 2007.

-In 2011, HRH The Duke of Edinburgh Commonwealth Study Conferences (UK Fund) went into partnership with Common Purpose, the international leadership development organisation, to develop CSCLeaders - a renewal of these groundbreaking Study Conferences for the Commonwealth of the 21st century.
+In 2011, HRH The Duke of Edinburgh Commonwealth Study Conferences (UK Fund) went into partnership with Common Purpose, to develop CSCLeaders - a renewal of these groundbreaking Study Conferences for the Commonwealth of the 21st century.

 CSCLeaders represents a departure from the past, whilst maintaining CSC's historical roots of assembling a diverse community of equals.